Hyuma Hitachi: RISE

 As he was unable to get a fight with the reigning RISE super featherweight champion Chan Hyung Lee, who was obliged to fight the interim titlist Kazuma, Hitachi faced the two-weight Shootboxing champion Yuki Kasahara at SHOOT BOXING 2022 act.4 on September 14, 2022.
 He won the fight by a second-round knockout.

-Lee challenged Chan Hyung Lee for the RISE Super Featherweight Championship at RISE 160 on January 28, 2023.
+Hotachi challenged Chan Hyung Lee for the RISE Super Featherweight Championship at RISE 164 on January 28, 2023.
 The fight was ruled a majority decision draw after the first five rounds, with one judge scoring the bout 49–48 for Lee, while the remaining two judges scored it an even 48–48.
 Lee was awarded the unanimous decision after an extra sixth round was contested.

+Hitachi faced the one-time K-1 Super Featherweight champion Taiga at RISE World Series 2023 - 2nd Round on August 26, 2023.
+He lost the fight by unanimous decision, after an extra fourth round was contested.

+Hitachi faced promotional newcomer Katsuji at RISE WORLD SERIES 2023 Final Round on December 16, 2023.
+He won the fight by a second-round knockout.

+Hitachi faced the former Krush Featherweight and K-1 Featherweight champion Yuki Egawa at K-1 World MAX 2024 - World Tournament Opening Round on March 20, 2024.
+He lost the fight by split decision, after an extra fourth round was contested.

+Hitachi faced Alisher Karmenov at RISE WORLD SERIES 2024 YOKOHAMA on September 8, 2024.

+Hitachi faced Yuan Pengjie at RISE 185 on January 25, 2025.
+He won the fight by unanimous decision, with three scorecards of 29–28 in his favor.

+Hitachi faced Shakhriyor Juraev in the quarterfinals of the 2025 RISE 61.5 kg World Series, which took place at RISE ELDORADO 2025 on March 29, 2025.
+He won the fight by a third-round knockout, as he stopped Juraev with a body kick with just 5 seconds left in the final round.
+Hitachi faced Yuan Pengjie at RISE WORLD SERIES 2025 Yokohama on June 21, 2025.
+He lost the fight by unanimous decision, with scores of 30—28, 30—28 and 30—27.
+Hitachi was knocked down by a left straight in the third round.